ssardor/agent-bounty-forge/README.md

 - Smart contract integration is simulated for demo purposes
 - Always verify smart contract addresses before mainnet deployment
 - Use environment variables for sensitive configuration
+- UI state is synchronized with blockchain state to prevent inconsistencies

 ## 🤝 Contributing